UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_26.md

 `.mean()`,`.std()`, `.count()`, `.median()`, `.sum()`.

 First segregate the column we want to explore further, then add the verb.

-As an example, what the sum of the cereal ratings?
+As an example,

-what the mean protein content of the cereals?
+what is the mean protein content of the cereals?

-Or the sum of the cereal ratings?
+Or what is the sum of the cereal ratings?

-What about median calories of the cereals?
+What about the median calories of the cereals?

 ---